QuantEcon/lecture-python-intro/_sources/equalizing_difference.md

 # Equalizing Difference Model

-This notebook presents a model of the college-high-school wage gap in which the "time to build" a college graduate plays a key role.
+This lecture presents a model of the college-high-school wage gap in which the "time to build" a college graduate plays a key role.

-The model is "incomplete" in the sense that it is just one "condition" in the form of one equation that would be part of set equations comprising all of the "equilibrium conditions" of   a more fully articulated model.
+The model is "incomplete" in the sense that it is just one "condition" in the form of a single equation that would be part of set equations comprising all  "equilibrium conditions" of   a more fully articulated model.

 The condition featured in our model determines  a college, high-school wage ratio that equalizes the present values of a high school worker and a college educated worker.

+The idea behind this condition is that lifetime earnings have to adjust to make someone indifferent between going to college and not going to college.

+(The job of the "other equations" in a more complete model would be to fill in details about what adjusts to bring about this outcome.)

-It is just one instance of an  "equalizing difference" theory of relative wage rates, a class dating back at least to Adam Smith's **Wealth of Nations**.
+It is just one instance of an  "equalizing difference" theory of relative wage rates, a class of theories dating back at least to Adam Smith's **Wealth of Nations** {cite}`smith2010wealth`.

+As usual, we'll start by importing some Python modules.

 ```{code-cell} ipython3
 import numpy as np